 THPRD's Board of Directors is elected by taxpayers to represent the public interest.

-Board meetings, typically held on the first Monday of each month, are open to the public.
+Board meetings are typically held on the second Tuesday of each month and are open to the public.
 Additional work sessions will be scheduled if needed; public input is welcome.
-Call 503-645-6433 for further information.
+Please see the schedule or call 503-645-6433 for further information.

 Past THPRD Board Members